Banks that have cut or eliminated overdraft fees

 If your bank currently charges overdraft fees and you want to avoid them, it’s easy to find another bank that doesn’t charge them, thanks to the growing list of institutions that have eliminated such fees.

-Overdraft policies vary among banks, whether they charge a fee for overdrafts, decline overdrafts and charge no fee or allow a grace period for funds to be added to an account before charging a fee.
+Overdraft policies vary among banks, whether they charge a fee for overdrafts, decline overdrafts and charge no fee, or allow a grace period before charging a fee.
 It can pay to shop around for a bank with a policy that best meets your needs, as well as to take advantage of tools like low-balance alerts to help avoid overdrawing your account.